Code-Institute-Submissions/alvaroci-muscle-fitness-project_MayResub/README.md

 **Frameworks, Libraries & Programs Used**

--   Bootstrap 4.4.1:
-    Bootstrap was used to assist with the responsiveness and styling of the website.
 -   Google Fonts:
     Google fonts were used to import the 'Titillium Web' font into the style.css file which is used on all pages throughout the project.
 -   Git
     Git was used for version control by utilizing the Gitpod terminal to commit to Git and Push to GitHub.
 -   GitHub:
     GitHub is used to store the projects code after being pushed from Git.
--   Balsamiq:
-    Balsamiq was used to create the wireframes during the design process.

 ## Testing